Tracker Status: Active/Monitoring

 | 8 | 2025-09-26 | eSafety Commissioner v Rotondo (No 4) [2025] FCA 1191 | Australia – Federal | Australia | Decision/Judgment | Non-consensual deepfake intimate images (image/video) | Federal Court made declarations and imposed a civil penalty after admissions that non-consensual deepfake intimate images were posted online, treating the conduct as serious and anonymising the website. |

 | 9 | 2023-07-19 | United States v.
 Smelko (W.D.
-Pa.) – DOJ press release | United States – Federal (W.D.
+Pa.) | United States – Federal (W.D.
 Pa.) | United States | Decision/Judgment | Morphed/composite CSAM (“morphed material”) (image) | Court denied a motion to dismiss challenging the federal “child pornography” definition as applied to “morphed material” depicting an identifiable minor. |

 | 10 | 2024-01-25 | Main Sequence, Ltd. et al. v.
 Dudesy, LLC et al. (C.D.
 Cal.) | United States – Federal (C.D.
-Cal.) | United States | Charged/Filed | AI-generated voice impersonation (audio) | Sued over an allegedly AI-generated ‘sound-alike’ and script presented as a George Carlin special, asserting copyright and publicity-rights claims tied to synthetic impersonation. |
+Cal.) | United States | Settled | AI-generated voice impersonation (audio) | Estate filed a civil complaint alleging use of an AI-generated or otherwise synthetic George Carlin sound-alike and script. |

 | 11 | 2025-07-10 | Lehrman et al. v.
-Lovo, Inc., No. 1:24-cv-03770 (S.D.N.Y.) | United States – Federal (S.D.N.Y.) | United States | Decision/Judgment | Voice cloning without consent (audio) | SDNY granted in part and denied in part Lovo’s motion to dismiss in a voice‑cloning dispute.
-The court allowed some claims to proceed and granted leave to amend as to certain copyright claims involving AI training. |
+Lovo, Inc., No. 1:24-cv-03770 (S.D.N.Y.) | United States – Federal (S.D.N.Y.) | United States | Decision/Judgment | Voice cloning without consent (audio) | Alleged unauthorised voice cloning; SDNY allowed several state-law and contract claims to proceed and permitted amendment on certain copyright-training claims. |